grnet/synnefo/docs/upgrade/upgrade-0.15.rst

    ganeti1.example.synnefo.org

 And replace `min:nic-count=1` with `min:nic-count=0`.
-Also, set `max:nic-count=32` to avoid reaching default limit of 8.
+Also, set `max:nic-count=32` to avoid reaching the default limit of 8.

 .. code-block:: console